dfreilich/summaries/CleanCoder.md

 > [There are occasionally commitments made for us...]
 When this happens, we are honor bound to help the business find a way to meet those commitments.
 However, we aren't honor bound to accept the commitments. (p.
 152)

 > Choose disciplines that you feel comfortable following in a crisis.
 Then follow them all the time...
 Don't change your behavior when the crunch comes.
 If your disciplines are the best way to work, then they should be followed even in the depth of a crisis. (p.
 153)

+### Chapter 12: Collaboration
+> We didn't like programmers because we like working with people.
+As a rule, we find interpersonal relationships messy and unpredictable. (p.
+159)

+> The first responsibility of a professional programmer is to meet the needs of your employer.
+That means collaborating with managers and other team members to *deeply understand* the business goals.
+You need to understand why you are writing the code you are writing, and how the business that employs you will benefit from it. (p.
+160)

+> Programming is all about working with people.
+We need to work with our business, and we need to work with each other. (p.
+166)

+### Chapter 13: Teams and Projects
+> There is something truly magical about a gelled team.
+They can work miracles.
+They anticipate each other, cover for each other, support each other, and demand the best from each other.
+They make things happen. (p.
+168)

+> Teams are harder to build than projects.
+Therefore, it is better to form persistent teams that move together from one project to the next, and can take on more than one project at a time. (p.
+171)

+>  The goal in forming a team is to give that team enough time to gel, and then keep it together as an engine for getting many projects done. (p.
+171)